 We have been advanced funds under a secured convertible debenture and failure to pay all amounts when they become due could result in a loss of all of our assets.
+We also have amounts owing under unsecured promissory notes.

 In May 2021, we obtained a US\$6 million Debenture from Hepalink.
-The Debenture bears interest at a rate of 10% per annum.
-During the year ended December 31, 2022, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2022 to May 13, 2023.
-Furthermore, subsequent to December 31, 2022, the Debenture was further amended to extend the maturity date to May 13, 2024, and to increase the interest rate to 12% per annum effective May 14, 2023.
+The Debenture bears interest at a rate of 12% per annum.
+During the year ended December 31, 2023, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2023 to May 13, 2024.
+The amendment also included an increase to the interest rate from 10% to 12% per annum effective May 14, 2023.
 The loan is secured by all of our assets.